-MyUCSDChart, a centralized patient portal.
-You can do these live, two-way audiovisual visits from home without going to the doctor’s office.
-The visits take place on a smartphone or tablet through our free MyUCSDHealth app.
+Video visits are live, two-way audiovisual visits with your UC San Diego Health providers that you can attend from home without going to the doctor’s office.
+These virtual visits take place on a smartphone or tablet via the

 Benefits of Video Visits